-FOIA, the Delaware Freedom of Information Act (29 Del.
-Code, Chapter 100), ensures that the public has “easy access to public records” held by the Department of Natural Resources and Environmental Control (DNREC) and other state agencies.
+The Delaware Freedom of Information Act (29 Del.
+Code, Chapter 100), generally referred to as “FOIA,” ensures that the public has easy access to public records held by the Department of Natural Resources and Environmental Control (DNREC) and other state agencies.

-DNREC has begun a major project to create an on-line repository of public documents, as part of a comprehensive effort to improve its business processes, information management, and transparency.
-And the agency is part of the Delaware Open Data Council, which has created an Open Data Portal to hold public data sets, including a growing list of DNREC data sets.
+DNREC is in the midst of a major project to create an on-line repository of public documents, as part of a comprehensive effort to improve its business processes, information management, and transparency.

 The Department tries to make as much public information as possible available on-line, but it is sometimes the case that FOIA requests are required.
-DNREC’s FOIA contacts work to fulfill those requests, following the DNREC Policies and Procedures Regarding FOIA Requests published in the Delaware Administrative Code.
+DNREC’s FOIA team works to fulfill those requests, following the DNREC Policies and Procedures Regarding FOIA Requests published in the Delaware Administrative Code.

 The Freedom of Information Act topic page on the state web portal includes more information about FOIA, including a link to answers to frequently asked questions by the Delaware Department of Justice, a list of state agency FOIA coordinators, and a central form to submit FOIA requests to any state agency.

 Under Delaware’s Freedom of Information Act, a FOIA request or petition, along with any information contained therein or any documents attached thereto, submitted to any “public body” subject to FOIA, including, without limitation, any board, bureau, commission, department, agency or committee of the State, may itself be deemed a “public record” subject to disclosure under FOIA.